 - Further useful information, in English and Danish, can be found on the Danish Immigration Service website.

-- Students and prospective students, your student visa allows you to enter 30 days prior to the start of your program and remain for 14 days after the end of your program.
+- If you are a student or prospective student, your student visa allows you to enter 30 days prior to the start of your program and remain for 14 days after the end of your program.
 More detailed information is available on the Danish Immigration Service website.

-- Greenland and the Faroe Islands are not party to the Schengen Agreement however, you may travel to either of those places for 90 days for business or tourism purposes without a visa.
+- Greenland and the Faroe Islands are not party to the Schengen Agreement; however, you may travel to either location for 90 days for business or tourism purposes without a visa.

 - Residence and work permits issued exclusively for Greenland or the Faroe Islands are not valid for travel to Schengen countries.